#1 teenage son - I'm now officially a classy guy, Mum.

 - With just a few ingredients and very little fuss, you can create a treat that's just as classy as owning a selection of belts.
 Yes, really.

 - These chocolate coins are seriously delicious.
 Seriously.
 We sat and ate the whole tray between us.
 Straight off the baking parchment too.

 - Great to give as a gift - wrap in cellophane or find a classy box.

 - They were perfect with a glass of wine, but I wouldn't say no with a coffee or served alongside fruit as a casual dessert.

-You'll love them too - I'm certain of it.
-No classy occasion required ... honest.Print
+You'll love these Salted Fruit & Nut Chocolate Coins - I'm certain of it.
+And a classy occasion is not a prerequisite ... honest.Print